GooFit/GooFit/docs/documentation.md

 ========================

 The simplest way to create a new PDF is to take the existing GooFit::GaussianPdf class as a template.
-The existence of a `FooPdf.cu` file in the `FPOINTER` directory is, because of Makefile magic, sufficient to get the `Foo` PDF included in the GooFit library.
+It is recommended that the user place the `Foo` Pdf under the respective basic, combine, or physics directories.
+Once placed, cmake will appropriately find and compile the PDF.
 However, a certain amount of boilerplate is necessary to make the PDF actually work.
 First of all, it needs a device-side function with a particular signature: